 As the Client Solutions Director, Bryan Atnip (CHESP, RLLM, RESD) designs tailored client solutions for our Healthcare Sector.
 Bryan works with a diverse development team that continuously researches the market, partners with manufacturers and listens to Aramark facilities customers and operations teams to develop unique solutions for environmental services, maintenance and operations, patient logistics and laundry operations.

-Bruce Alperin (LEED AP) is the Senior Director of Marketing for Facility Services.
+Bruce Alperin (LEED AP) is the Associate Vice President of Marketing for Facility Services.
 Bruce monitors industry trends and developments, and works closely with the Aramark solutions team to bring new innovations to market.